-The janitorial track of NRTA trains NYCHA residents in housing caretaker services and helps graduates find a job.
+The janitorial track of the NRTA trains NYCHA residents in housing caretaker services and helps graduates find related employment.

 Who it's for